-ABS (Acrylonitrile Butadiene Styrene) edging is a hard wearing, easily machined and flexible plastic edging which comes in unglued rolls.
-Applied using a hot melt edge-banding machine, it is touch, durable and will long outlast melamine edging.
+ABS (Acrylonitrile Butadiene Styrene) edging is a hard-wearing, easily machined and flexible plastic edging which comes in unglued rolls.
+Applied using a hot melt edge-banding machine, it is tough, durable and will long outlast melamine edging.
 Being solid colour through, it blends well with the melamine or laminate face of the board.

 MDF Vs. Chipboard

 The debate around which is the better product has been raging since the introduction of MDF into the European market in 1976.
 The simple truth is, it’s a matter of horses for courses when it comes to these materials.

 Modern chipboard manufacture has advanced in leaps and bounds over the last few decades.
 P2 furniture grade chipboard has a content of extremely fine wood chip, with a good density of resin, making a board that can be sanded to a fine finish for painting, laminating or the application of melamine paper.
 It is also very strong and has a good degree of resistance to moisture.
 There are lower grades and some higher, but P2 grade is the core material used in products we use.

 MDF on the other hand now has a bewildering variety of options to choose from.
 The most common are: